atlassian/gostatsd/README.md

 - `flush-interval`: duration for how long to batch metrics before flushing.
 Should be an order of magnitude less than the upstream flush interval.
 Defaults to `1s`.
 - `log-raw-metric`: print metrics received from network to stdout in JSON format.
+- `custom-headers` : a map of strings that are added to each request sent to allow for additional network routing / request inspection .
+  Not required, default is empty.

 Configuring HTTP servers
 ------------------------